 You will need to be approachable and easy-going as many of your clients may be beginners and will need reassurance.

-The Skipper role is split into three defined periods throughout the year.
+The Skipper role is split into three defined periods throughout the year as explained below.

 The charter season begins at the start of May so the few months prior are spent de-winterising the boats and getting them ready for charter.
 Skippers usually start arriving around the beginning of March and spend the first week or two doing general work before starting the build-up on their fleet of 10-12 boats.

 Your tasks will include but not be limited to:

 • De-fouling propellers and replacing anodes before launching • Assisting engineers with out-of–water work • Checking skin fittings • Launching • Replacing running rigging • Hoisting anchors • Servicing winches • Hoisting sails • Fitting biminis • Fitting guardrails • Checking dinghies • Splicing and whipping ropes